TamasPetii/Who-wants-to-be-a-millionaire/README.md

 # Important to know before start

 - The game was designed for `hungarian` play.
-- The original questions are hungarian so the `english and german versions are translared` with google translater -> There can be a LOT OF anomaly.
+- The original questions are hungarian so the `english and german versions are translated` with google translater -> There can be a LOT OF anomaly.
 - There is `no memory leak` according to the CrtDumpMemoryLeaks().
 - The **"Windows.h"** include was used in the program -> Game `can be run only on WINDOWS`.